M-Scheinost/SQLite_Pmem/Readme.md

 # TODOS
-- fix the shm methods so the void volatile ** pointer points to the wal index
 - change the benchmark to tpc-e
+- dynamic file_sizes similar to vector or other strategy

 # How to build
 I made a cmake file so do the magic: